The Bankrate promise

 2. Work on your debt

-To improve your credit score, begin by making on-time payments, if you aren’t already.
+To improve your credit score, begin by making on-time payments (as you should be doing already.
+Nothing dings your score like late payments).
 In the months leading up to your home purchase, strive to pay all of your bills on time.
 If you’re having trouble making payments, now’s the time to contact creditors or service providers to arrange a payment plan or other form of relief.

-Along with maintaining a history of on-time payments, start chipping away at any debt.
-There are many ways to tackle debt, including:
+Along with maintaining a history of on-time payments, start chipping away at any outstanding balances.
+There are many ways to tackle them, including:

 Lastly, avoid taking on any new loans.
-This’ll add to your debt load, which increases your DTI ratio and can potentially dent your score, especially if your credit utilization is already high or you find you can’t handle the additional payments.
+This’ll add to your debt load, which increases your DTI ratio and can potentially dent your score.
+This is especially so if your credit utilization is already high or you find you can’t handle the additional payments.

 3. Get serious about savings

-Unless you qualify for a no-down payment mortgage, you’ll need to have savings for a down payment and closing costs, along with general reserves for costs like furniture or home repairs.
-All this in addition to an emergency fund, which usually equals three months’ to six months’ worth of expenses.
+Unless you qualify for a no-down payment mortgage — an increasingly rare creature, outside of certain government-guaranteed loans — you’ll need to be ready with considerable upfront cash: savings for a down payment and closing costs, along with general reserves for costs like furniture or home repairs.
+All of this in addition to an emergency fund, which usually equals three to six months’ worth of expenses.

 What if I can’t improve my finances?